nuvolaris/nuvolaris-controller/demo-ingress/README.md

 ```

 ### 4. Update /etc/hosts on your machine
-Add to /etc/hosts on your machine (your actual machine, **not** the one in the VSCode dev container) a record for each of the created buckets:
+Add to /etc/hosts on your machine (your actual machine, **not** the VSCode dev container) a record for each of the created buckets:
 ```
 127.0.0.1 <bucket>.localhost
 ```